How to Succeed in College: 99 Student Success Tips

 11. Party responsibly.

 It's so easy to feel invincible, even as an adult who knows better.
 Social occasions and other events that involve alcohol or recreational drugs sometimes tempt even the most responsible of us into giving in and going against our better judgment.
 But it's crucial that you have lines you won't cross.
 Drinking and driving, for instance.
 It doesn't take much to arrange for a cab or designated driver.
 And it's always smart to have a responsible friend keep tabs on you and not let you go over pre-planned limits.
-You can do the same for him or her.
+You can do the same for them.
 That way, someone has your back.
 You don't have to resist temptation or peer pressure alone.

 12. Seek help if your mental well-being declines.